>TOPICS

 Negation of freedom, equality, and fraternity

-For this reason, Brahmanism is, according to Ambedkar, the negation of freedom, equality, and fraternity.
+According to Ambedkar, Brahmanism is, for this reason, the negation of freedom, equality, and fraternity.
 In her foreword to Annihilation of Caste, Arundhati Roy points out the connection between the caste system and capitalism.
-Even for those who ‚belong‘ to it, the caste system is by no means a relic of the past.
+Even for those who ‚belong‘ to it, the caste system is a relic of the past.
 It still plays a huge role today in which caste one is born into.

 A recent list of dollar billionaires published by Forbes magazine features fifty-five Indians. […] Even among these dollar billionaires, the distribution of wealth is a step pyramid in which the cumulative wealth of the top ten outstrips the forty-five below.
 Seven out of those top ten are Vaishyas, all of the CEOs of major cooperations with business interests all over the world […] there are no Dalits on this list.
 23